giantswarm/docs/src/content/ui-api/kubectl-gs/template-nodepool.md

 - `--nodes-max` - maximum number of worker nodes for the node pool. (default 10)
 - `--nodes-min` - minimum number of worker nodes for the node pool. (default 3)
 - `--output` - Sets a file path to write the output to.
 If not set, standard output will be used.
-- `--owner` - organization, owning workload cluster.
-Must be configured with existing organization in installation.
+- `--organization` - Name of the organization owning the cluster.

 ### AWS specific